 I’ve received grants from the Idaho Commission on the Arts and the Alexa Rose Foundation.

 I’ve performed my poetry at over 60 readings across Idaho and the West.
 Upcoming readings include Death Rattle Writer’s Festival (Oct 4th), MING Studios 7 O’Clock Series (Nov 17th), Radio Boise (Nov), and Lit Youngstown First Wednesday Series (July 1st, 2020).

 When not writing, I work as a teaching writer for The Cabin Idaho, and as a co-organizer for Ghosts & Projectors.
 Previously, I taught at Boise State University, Naropa University, and Community College of Denver, and I used to write book reviews for [PANK].

-My poetry is often ecologically-focused, and I am currently working on a chapbook of poetry about ocean species and a full-length collection about the different ecoregions of the Pacific Northwest.
+My poetry is often ecologically-focused, and I am currently working on a poetry collection about the different ecoregions of the Pacific Northwest.

 Some of my personal interests include hiking & birding; native plants & animals; contemplative thinking & meditation; painting; song writing; infectious disease; farmer’s markets (especially Next Generation Organics); microhistories; volcanoes; enthusiastically-terrible interpretive dance; weird divination practices (like tyromancy, which I unsuccessfully attempted with a friend); natural features, animals, and plants that are the color blue; and gluten-free cooking & baking.